LewisDavies/upstream-prod/README.md

 **Example**

 I use Snowflake and each developer has a separate database with identically-named schemas.
-Here's how I have configured my project:
+This is how my project is configured:

 ```yml
 # dbt_project.yml